 In a partitioned table, a logically large table is divided into smaller physical pieces.
-This document discusses the aspects of table partitioning that are compatible with Oracle databases and supported by POLARDB compatible with Oracle.
+This document discusses the aspects of table partitioning that are compatible with Oracle databases and supported by PolarDB-O.

 Partitioning can provide the following benefits: